 After the interview

 Once interviews are completed, the panel will determine which applicant has the relevant skills that best fit the position.
 All applicants in serious contention for the position will then be reference-checked prior to making a final decision.
 Generally, we do two reference checks on each applicant and expect candidates to nominate their current and immediate past managers as their referees.

-Police and evidence of identity checks (pre-employment)
+Police record history and evidence of identity checks (pre-employment)